 Learn more about Energy Star Rated Holding Cabinets from Central Restaurant Products.

-Learn about all of the options to be aware of when shopping for holding and proofing cabinets with our buying guide!
-And if there are any additional questions, one of our helpful expert product consultants would be happy to assist you at 800-215-9293!
+If you have additional questions, one of our helpful expert product consultants would be happy to assist you at 800-215-9293!

 Hope has been a Content Specialist since November 2015, where she brings to the table years of experience in the food service industry in a variety of roles.
 Throughout her time with Central, Hope has focused on learning all things possible about everything from cooking equipment to concession and specialty products in order to empower operators with education on commercial equipment and supplies.
 Hope is a wife, new mom, avid crafter, and food lover (french fries please!).